 Public companies and their boards of directors face an increasingly complex array of risks that test the resilience of corporate values, strategies, operations, and enterprise risk management frameworks.
-Tightening monetary policies, deepening geopolitical tensions, widening domestic political polarization, labor shortages, severe weather events, growing challenges tied to biodiversity loss, and the uncertainties surrounding generative AI are among the varied risks that companies have had to contend with over the past year.
+Tighter monetary policies, deepening geopolitical tensions, widening domestic political polarization, labor shortages, severe weather events, growing challenges tied to nature and biodiversity loss, and the uncertainties surrounding generative AI are among the varied risks that companies have had to contend with in recent years.

-Looking to the year ahead, these risks are likely to persist and even intensify-against the backdrop of an election year in the United States, ongoing war in Ukraine, and China's sluggish post-pandemic recovery.
-Severe wildfires, heatwaves and flooding across the globe, rising insurance costs, and the exodus of insurers from certain regions underscore the burgeoning financial challenges of climate risks.
-Cybersecurity risk is bound to increase while the geopolitical rivalry between China and the United States continues to grow.
-And with presidential primary campaigns already in full swing, candidates are capitalizing on political divisions by publicly targeting corporations across a range of social issues.
-According to the World Economic Forum's Global Risks Report 2023, more than four in five business leaders polled anticipate increased volatility over the next two years.
+These risks are likely to persist and even intensify-against the backdrop of an election year in the United States, ongoing conflict in Ukraine and the Middle East, and China's sluggish post-pandemic recovery.
+Severe wildfires, heatwaves and flooding across the globe, rising insurance costs, and the exodus of insurers from large pockets of the country underscore the burgeoning financial risks and challenges of climate risks.
+Cybersecurity risk continues to increase in scale and scope while the geopolitical rivalry between China and the United States remains unabated.
+According to the World Economic Forum's Global Risks Report 2024, the majority of the business leaders polled anticipate some instability and a moderate risk of global catastrophes, while another 30% expect even more turbulent conditions over the next two years.

 All of this underscores the corporate imperative to continually reassess risk profile and exposure, and to adapt policies and processes accordingly.
 Managing corporate risk is not just the business and operational responsibility of a company's management team-it is a governance and strategic issue that is squarely within the oversight responsibility of the board.
 Courts and regulators are increasingly scrutinizing board-level risk oversight mechanisms, as well as the adequacy of public disclosures and the quality of board responses when crises erupt.
-Recent Caremark decisions from the Delaware Court of Chancery continue to set a very high bar for claims of oversight failure, but have also allowed some claims to proceed beyond the motion to dismiss stage where the allegations show a complete failure to appreciate and oversee core risks to the company's business.
+Recent Caremark decisions from the Delaware Court of Chancery continue to set a very high bar for claims of oversight failure, but have also allowed some claims to proceed beyond the motion to dismiss stage where the allegations show a bad-faith failure to appreciate and oversee core risks to the company's business.
 Pressure from institutional and activist investors, state law-enforcement authorities, and federal administrative agencies also continues to mount.